jeromeetienne/AR.js/README.md

 So we shown it is now possible to do 60fps web-based augmented reality on a phone.
 This is great for sure but how did we get here ?
 By standing on the shoulders of giants!
 It is thanks to the hard work from others, that we can today reach those mythic 60fps AR.
-So i would like to thanks :
+So I would like to thanks :

 - three.js for being a great library to do 3d on the web.
 - artoolkit! years of development and experiences on doing augmented reality
 - emscripten and asm.j! thus we could compile artoolkit c into javascript
 - chromium browser! thanks for being so fast!

-Only thanks to all of them, i could do my part : Optimizing performance from 5fps on high-end phone, to 60fps on 2years old phone.
+Only thanks to all of them, I could do my part : Optimizing performance from 5fps on high-end phone, to 60fps on 2years old phone.

 After all this work done by a lot of people, we have it!
 We have a web-based augmented reality library fast enough for mobile.
 Now, a lot of people got a phone powerful enough to do web AR in their pocket.
-I think this performance improvement make web AR a reality. i am all exited :)
+I think this performance improvement make web AR a reality.
+I am all excited :)

 # How To Release ?